 In the past years, a large community has emerged to address the issue of information security in a quantum computing future.
-In the academic world, Post-Quantum Cryptography has established itself as an active area of research with its own conference series.
+In the academic world, "Post-Quantum Cryptography" has established itself as an active area of research with its own conference series.
 These efforts have led to advances in fundamental research, paving the way for the consideration of post-quantum cryptosystems in industry and standards development organizations (SDOs).
 Several SDOs have started their own activities in this field.
 The following sections provide an overview over SDOs with particular activities in the area of post-quantum cryptography.

 It is worth noting that recently, post quantum cryptography has also gained increased attention from industry.
-For example, Microsoft has published SIDH, a software library implementing a suite of Supersingular Isogeny Diffie-Hellman key exchange algorithms [9].
-Google has integrated a post quantum secure key exchange mechanism into both, the development version of their web browser (Chrome Canary) and into some of their web servers (e.g. https://play.google.com/store) [4].
-The algorithm identified as "CECPQ1" combines "New Hope" [1], an instantiation of Peikert's ring-learning-with-errors (Ring-LWE), with X25519, an elliptic curve based Diffie-Hellman key agreement scheme.
-This hybrid approach guarantees backward compatibility and is fully integrated into the Internets transport layer security protocol TLS.
+For example, Google has integrated a post quantum secure key exchange mechanism into both, the development version of their web browser (Chrome Canary) and into some of their web servers (e.g. https://play.google.com/store) [10].
+The algorithm identified as "CECPQ1" combines "New Hope" [1], a post-quantum key exchange developed by members of PQCRYPTO and others, with X25519, an elliptic curve based Diffie-Hellman key agreement scheme.
+This hybrid approach guarantees backward compatibility and is fully integrated into the Internet's transport layer security protocol TLS.
+Also, Microsoft has published SIDH, a software library implementing a suite of Supersingular Isogeny Diffie-Hellman key exchange algorithms [16].
 Though these initiatives are promising and show the feasibility of integration into existing standards, these projects are marked as research experiment with a limited lifetime.
 Furthermore, these initiatives underline the need for standardization to achieve interoperability, hence we focus on SDO activities rather than on research or industry activities.